 You may also be requested to submit:

-We receive PROFILE and FAFSA data electronically.
+We receive the CSS/PROFILE and FAFSA data electronically.
 You do not need to submit copies of these forms to this office.

 The grant will be renewed automatically if you continue to participate in your sport as required by the Athletic Department.

 The Davidson College Athletics Financial Aid Agreement will be sent to you in early summer.

 Download the Student Financial Assistance Information for External Study (PDF) to learn how your financial aid package can transfer to your study abroad program.